cocopops9/SkinLesionClassification/IMAGE_VALIDATION_REPORT.md

 **Trade-off**: Will accept some non-medical images (landscapes, food, objects) but will NOT reject valid medical images.
 This is the safest approach for a medical application.

+**Result**: PARTIAL SUCCESS - Works for cats/dogs only

+**Why It Partially Failed**:
+- Successfully rejects cat and dog photos (MobileNet recognizes these well)
+- BUT accepts all other non-medical images (landscapes, food, objects)
+- The approach is too narrow - we need to reject ALL non-medical images
+- Need a fundamentally different signal that works for all image types

+---

+### Approach 7: GradCAM Focus Analysis (NEW)

+**Strategy**: Use the model's own attention patterns as validation

+**Key Insight**:
+When processing non-medical images through the heatmap generation:
+1. The heatmap often causes errors (RGBA vs RGB shape mismatch)
+2. The model's attention is scattered (doesn't focus on a coherent region)
+3. Valid skin lesions have focused attention on the lesion area

+**New Approach - Use GradCAM behavior as validation**:

+1. **Fix the RGBA/RGB error** in heatmap generation (convert RGBA to RGB)
+2. **Analyze GradCAM focus**:
+   - Calculate how concentrated the attention is
+   - Skin lesions → focused attention on lesion area
+   - Random images → scattered or no clear focus
+3. **Use focus metrics to validate**:
+   - High focus concentration → valid
+   - Low/scattered focus → likely not a skin lesion

+**Why This Should Work**:
+- Uses the classifier's own behavior rather than external heuristics
+- The skin lesion classifier was trained to look at lesion patterns
+- Non-medical images won't activate the same attention patterns
+- This is a positive signal ("does it look like what the model expects")

+**Implementation Notes**:
+- Added `analyze_gradcam_focus()` method to ExplainabilityEngine
+- Fixed RGBA/RGB broadcast error in `overlay_heatmap()`
+- Metrics calculated: peak_intensity, high_activation_ratio, spatial_concentration, center_distance, focus_score
+- Requires the skin lesion classifier model (not MobileNet) to be meaningful
+- Can be integrated as post-classification validation

 ---

 ## Root Cause Analysis (Updated)